Mercury widespread in Chesapeake Bay headwaters fish

 “We expect the loads and concentrations in the fish to be coming down,” Allen added.
 “So, we intend to stand by and monitor.
 If that is the trend, then we can work on other pollutants.”

-Jeremy Cox is a Bay Journal staff writer based in Maryland.
-You can reach him at jcox@bayjournal.com.
+Jeremy Cox is a Bay Journal staff writer who can be reached at jcox@bayjournal.com.